 Fishery and Stock Trends

 Recent Trend in Biomass or Proxy Unknown

-Recent Trend in Fishing Intensity In DAN 7 fishing has been light with landings averaging
+Recent Trend in Fishing Intensity Fishing has been light with landings averaging 1.5 t from

-or Proxy 1.5 t from 2002-03 to 2014-15 but increasing since,
+or Proxy 2002-03 to 2014-15 but increasing since, reaching 25.55 in

-reaching 25.55 in 2018-19.
+- 2018-19.

-Fishing is minimal in DAN 8.

 Other Abundance Indices -

 Trends in Other Relevant Indicators

 or Variables -

 Projections and Prognosis

 Stock Projections or Prognosis -

-Probability of Current Catch or TACC causing decline below Limits For both stocks current catches are Very Unlikely (< 10%) to cause declines below soft or hard limits in the short to medium term.
+Probability of Current Catch or Current catches are Very Unlikely (< 10%) to cause declines

+TACC causing decline below below soft or hard limits in the short to medium term.

+Limits

 Probability of Current Catch or Very Unlikely (< 10%)

 TACC causing Overfishing to

 continue or to commence

-Assessment Methodology Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Absolute biomass estimates from quadrat surveys Main data inputs Abundance and length frequency information Period of Assessment Latest assessment: 2015 for DAN 7, 2012 for DAN 8 Next assessment: Unknown Changes to Model Structure and Assumptions - Major Sources of Uncertainty -
+Assessment Methodology Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Absolute biomass estimates from quadrat surveys Main data inputs Abundance and length frequency information Period of Assessment Latest assessment: 2015 Next assessment: Unknown Changes to Model Structure - and Assumptions Major Sources of Uncertainty -